MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/gov.md

 ### Service backend IP ranges

-If your network devices don't support DNS rules and you can't use the URLs listed in the spreadsheet above, use IP ranges instead.
+If your network devices don't support DNS-based rules, use IP ranges instead.

 Defender for Endpoint for US Government customers is built in the Azure US Government environment, deployed in the following regions: